jhumelsine/jhumelsine.github.io/_posts/2026-02-11-computer-science-software-engineering.md

 This wasn't necessarily bad.
 It meant that there was a whole new world of computers and software out there ready for me to learn about and explore.
 Most new Software Engineers will take a similar journey, even if it doesn’t look exactly the same.
+And that journey begins the day you realize your education didn’t end at graduation.